pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 So our final dataset has 900 rows and 27 columns.
 This is enough data for our project, so we're ready to move on to the cleaning and preprocessing steps.

+# Export Data

 If you're going to use a new Jupyter notebook / Python script for the next part of this series, then it's a good idea to export this dataset.
-As a reminder, you can use the `to_csv()` method instead of `.to_excel()` if you prefer.
+As a reminder, you can use the [`to_csv()` method](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_csv.html) instead of the [`.to_excel()` method](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_excel.html) if you prefer.

 ```python
 player_data.to_excel('player_data_raw.xlsx', index=False)